-If new to the guitar you might think electric and steel string acoustic guitar strings are much the same.
-And, for the most part it’s fair to say they are more similar than different.
-But, there are key differences between acoustic and electric guitar strings including the materials they are made from, the respective gauges, and number of wound strings.
-And, these differences are purposely designed to bring out the instrument’s best with regard to tone and playability, volume and sustain.
+If new to the guitar you might think electric and steel-string acoustic guitar strings are much the same.
+And, for the most part, it’s fair to say they are more similar than different.
+But, there are key differences between acoustic and electric guitar strings, including the winding materials, standard gauges, and number of wound strings.
+These differences are deliberate and designed to bring out the instrument’s best with regard to tone and playability.

 In the following article we’re going to take a closer look at both acoustic and electric guitar strings and explain why, while they can be used interchangeably it’s not such a great idea.
 So, if you have been wondering what the differences are between acoustic and electric guitar strings, stay tuned!

 Check out our favourite strings for acoustic guitar here.

 The first and most obvious difference between acoustic and electric guitar strings is the number of wound strings.